ogradyc01/GoldenCheetah/UG_ChartTypes_Trends.md

   * Athlete Best - the fields shown are configurable through 'Preferences'
   * Power Zones - the power zones as configured in 'Preferences', considering the 'Date Range' settings (as far as they fit to the date ranges in your power zone settings)
   * Heart Rate Zones - the heart rate zones as configured in 'Preferences', considering the 'Date Range' settings (as far as they fit to the date ranges in your power zone settings)
-  * "##" Activities - ride list - the fields shown are configurable through 'Preferences' -> 'Metrics' -> 'Summary'
+  * "##" Activities - activity list - the fields shown are configurable through 'Preferences' -> 'Metrics' -> 'Summary'

 * Configuration of 'Summary' chart itself offers:
   * [Filter](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Special-Topics_SearchFilter) - define chart specific 'Search/Filter' criteria